- Aldrich Middle School

 Servant Leadership

-By: Jennifer Schieve, Principal, Fruzen Intermediate
+Principal, Fruzen Intermediate

 "In my first year as Principal of Fruzen Intermediate School, being committee to and implementing servant leadership has profoundly impacted our school’s culture." -